 In any mining application, open pit or underground, dewatering and water transfer play important roles.
 The successful management of water is key to operations.
 Often mine sites require water from an alternative source or reservoir to enable water resources for mining processes.
 Whereas, other sites may need to remove unwanted water to drop the water table so that mining activities can continue.
 With different water management needs, it’s important to consider all options.
 Making the wrong choice can cause increased costs and downtime.

-There are many challenges related to dewatering and water transfer in mining.
+There are many challenges related to mine site dewatering and water transfer in mining.
 These may be specific to the location or other conditions and might include:

 - Remote locations: The location of a mine that is isolated won’t have an existing powering pumping system.
 Maintenance is a concern as well.
 Using bore pumps for an entire system that’s spread across many kilometres is an issue with varying control of pumps that should be running, those that shouldn’t and others that have failed.

 - Variable flow rates: In a continuous pumping situation, variability can become part of the control challenge when there is a need to transfer large volumes or when additional head is required.

 - Water conditions and quality: If the water is high in saline, it will have an affect on the products required.